 Paralympic disabled swimmers fall into six categories: Amputee, cerebral palsy, visual impairment, spinal cord injuries, intellectual impairment, and Les Autres.

 - Swimmers at the Paralympic Games are classified into 14 different classes.
-(New for London 2012 is the S14 class for athletes with a learning disability.)

 - Swimmers with physical impairments are classified from S1 to S10.
 These are known as functional classifications because classification is based on how an athlete moves in the water.